prichrd/concepts/README.md

 # Concepts

-This repository serves as a playground for various system design concepts.
+This repository serves as a playground for various system design and algorithm concepts.